Creating and Editing Dashboards

 2. Select a metric type.
 Your possible options include:

 • Properties.
-These metrics contain basic device information, including ID, State, Name, Host Name, Interface ID, IP, Index, Index Label, Collector Group, Device Class, and Unavailable.
-Name, Host Name, and State are commonly used for leaderboard widgets.
+These metrics contain basic device information, including ID, State, Severity, Name, Host Name, Interface ID, IP, Index, Index Label, Collector Group, Device Class, and Unavailable.
+Name, Host Name, and State are commonly used for Leaderboard widgets.

 • Service Properties.
 These metrics contain basic service information, including Name, Description, and Type.
 (This option appears only for Service widget types.)

 • Organization Properties.
 These metrics contain basic organization information, such as Company Name and contact information.
-(This option appears only for Service widget types.)
+(This option appears only for Services widgets.)

 • Custom Attributes.
-These metrics contain any custom attributes you created in SL1.
+These metrics contain any custom attributes you created in Skylar One.
 Custom attributes are name-value pairs that you can use to add custom descriptive fields to assets, devices, interfaces, themes, and vendors.
 For more information, see the see the section on Custom Attributes.

 • Collection Label.
 These metrics contain the available collection labels that you can use as metrics in the widget.
 Collection labels allow you to group and view data from multiple performance Dynamic Applications in a single widget.